 The Elk Hills School District (EHSD) is principally directing its LCFF Supplemental and Concentration Grant funds to support unduplicated students as determined by the district's goals and action steps.
-The district has carefully reviewed overall academic performance, social and emotional needs, conditions and circumstances of all EHSD unduplicated students.
-Academically in ELA according to the 2019 California School Dashboard, All Students were 49 points below Distance from Standard while our Low Income Students were almost 60 points below standard.
-Meanwhile in math, All students were more than 81 points below DFS and Low Income Students were almost 90 points below DFS.
+The District has carefully reviewed overall academic performance, social and emotional needs, conditions and circumstances of all EHSD unduplicated students.
+Academically in ELA according to the 2022, California School Dashboard, all students were 78 points below Distance from Standard while our Low Income Students were almost 86 points below standard.
+Meanwhile in math, all students were more than 80 points below DFS and Low Income Students were almost 86 points below DFS.
+While the district does not have a sufficient amount of English learners or Foster Youth for a performance level, the most recent EL Reclassification rate for 2019 is 0%.
 Identified barriers include a lack of access to transportation both to and from school, inaccessible physical and mental healthcare systems, and a lack of access to programs that extend the school day and learning time given the remote and rural nature of our school.
-Actions focus on supporting unduplicated students via additional staff development focusing on meeting teaching and learning, training on the use of supplemental programs and services, student accelerated supports, efforts to mitigate chronic absenteeism and improve overall attendance, as well as the funding of additional teaching positions, providing access to supplemental extra curricular activities, individual student supports including access to smaller group and personalized instruction and monitoring as well as additional parent programs and services that support student learning.
-In consideration of the existing academic performance and opportunity gaps, EHSD will focus on the following actions as principally directed toward meeting the needs of the 76% of unduplicated students within our school district.
+Actions focus on supporting unduplicated students via additional staff development focusing on meeting teaching and learning, training on the use of supplemental programs and services, student accelerated supports, efforts to mitigate chronic absenteeism and improve overall attendance, as well as the funding of additional teaching positions, providing access to supplemental extra additional parent programs and services that support student learning.
+In consideration of the existing academic performance and opportunity gaps, EHSD will focus on the following actions as principally directed toward meeting the needs of the 75% of unduplicated students within our school district.